tomatoleg/QueueScan/README.md

-QueueScan is a real-time P25 scanner dashboard that transforms SDRTrunk call recordings into a live, interactive web-based listening experience.
+QueueScan is a real-time P25 scanner dashboard that transforms sdrtrunk call recordings into a live, interactive web-based listening experience.

 It provides intelligent audio queuing, talkgroup filtering, replay functionality, and activity visualization through a modern Python FastAPI + WebSocket backend and responsive frontend.